Average Percentage Calculator

 Example of using the average percentage calculator

 However, before we do the calculations ourselves, let's see how easy the task is with the average percentage calculator at hand.
-In the tool, at the top, we see a question about the sample sizes.
-In our case, the groups differ in size, so we choose "No".
+In the tool, at the top, we see an option for sample sizes.
+In our case, the groups differ in size, so we tick the checkbox.

 That will trigger additional variable fields underneath corresponding to the dataset's percentages and sample sizes.
 They appear in pairs, each dedicated to one group.
-Note how initially, we can only see two such sections, but new ones show up once you start inputting data (you can have up to ten entries in Omni's average percentage calculator).
+Select three in the number of entries (you can have up to ten entries in Omni's average percentage calculator).
 Looking back at our example, we input subsequently:

 Once you give the last value, the average percentage calculator will spit out the answer underneath together with the intermediate steps.